bedops/bedops/docs/content/installation.rst

 3. Install a ``git`` client of your choice.
 You can compile one or use the precompiled ``git`` package available through the Cygwin (64-bit) installer:

    .. image:: ../assets/installation/bedops_cygwin_installer_git_screen.png

+   If it helps, type in ``git`` into the search field to filter results to Git-related packages.
+Make sure to install the following package, at least:

+   * **git**

 4. In a Cygwin terminal window, clone the BEDOPS Git repository to an appropriate local directory: